Online Since 1999 Site Secure

 Tethering is allowed, but only if you have unlimited data and only in Go Roam in Europe locations.
 If you want to tether when outside Europe you can purchase a Data Passport, giving you unrestricted data for £5 per day.

-When not in a Go Roam location prices vary but they’re typically quite expensive, for example in China data will cost you £6 per megabyte, while calling a UK or Chinese number will cost £2 per minute and texting a UK or Chinese number will set you back 35p per text.
+When not in a Go Roam location prices vary but they’re typically quite expensive.
+For example in China data will cost you £6 per megabyte, while calling a UK or Chinese number will cost £2 per minute and texting a UK or Chinese number will set you back 35p per text.

 Note that at the time of writing, Three doesn’t currently offer 5G while roaming.